dddjef/pulse/README.rst

 Pulse
 =====

-Pulse is a file manager and version control system for animation film, it is designed to support projects produced at multiple locations.
+Pulse is a file manager and version control system for animation film, it is designed to produce a project at multiple locations and give the artist the ability to work locally.

 Why would you need Pulse?